-In a positive development at COP27, the EU, UK, US, Canada, Norway, Japan and Singapore issued a joint declaration from energy importers and exporters on reducing greenhouse gas emissions from fossil fuels.
-This focuses on reducing methane emissions, and specifically references OGMP 2.0.
+In a positive development at COP27, the EU, UK, US, Canada, Norway, Japan and Singapore issued a joint declaration from energy importers and exporters on reducing greenhouse gas emissions from fossil fuels.3 This focuses on reducing methane emissions, and specifically references OGMP 2.0.
 The joint declaration builds on the COP26 Global Methane Pledge that aims to reduce economy-wide methane emissions by 30% by 2030 from 2020.
 It also sends a welcome signal that some important Asian customers expect suppliers to dramatically reduce their methane emissions.

 Accompanying COP27, many countries announced tighter methane regulations.
-For example, the US Environmental Protection Agency proposed expanding oil and gas methane regulations to include smaller wells and Canada introduced laws aiming to reduce oil and gas methane emissions by 75% by 2030.
-Even China, which did not sign the Global Methane Pledge, announced that it would increase monitoring, which is a step in the right direction.
-Big users of oil and gas, such as utilities, cement manufacturers and petrochemical companies, should also be demanding transparency from upstream suppliers.
+For example, the US Environmental Protection Agency proposed expanding oil and gas methane regulations to include smaller wells4 and Canada introduced laws aiming to reduce oil and gas methane emissions by 75% by 2030.5 Even China, which did not sign the Global Methane Pledge, announced that it would increase monitoring,6 which is a step in the right direction.